aceof96/TA-Forever-Discord-Bot/README.md

   Type $DelUserbyName ExampleUsername into the chat to remove a player from tracking

 ### TODO:
-< br / >  Stabilty updates
+<br/>  Stabilty updates
-< br / >  Input satation updates
+<br/>  Input satation updates
-< br / >  Adjust the output format of games into discord pending communty input
+<br/>  Adjust the output format of games into discord pending communty input